 8.2.1.
 Customer account must be in good standing with all invoices paid and up to date;

 8.2.2.
-There must be a support ticket documenting the event created within 24 hours of the Service Event;
+There must be a support ticket documenting the event created within 24 hours of the Service Event (the “Initial Support Ticket”);

 8.2.3.
-The Customer must notify Cato in writing within five (5) business days of opening a support ticket and provide a claim notice (“Claim Notice”);
+The Customer must notify Cato by opening an additional support ticket, within five (5) business days of opening the Initial Support Ticket and provide a claim notice (“Claim Notice”);

 8.2.4.
 The Claim Notice must include the following:

 220.127.116.11.
 Subject of the ticket must be: “Claim Notice – <account-name>” (Customer account name as registered with Cato must be listed in place of ‘<account-name>’);

 18.104.22.168.
 List the type of Service that was affected;

 22.214.171.124.
 List the date and time on which the Downtime began and the date and time on which the Downtime ended;

 126.96.36.199.
 List the Sites that were affected by Downtime;

 188.8.131.52.
 Ticket number of the documented Service Event.